 Why tech companies struggle here

-The qualities that make tech companies attractive to engineers, fast pace, technical complexity, product-driven culture, can work against attracting strong operations and HR talent.
-A finance professional who thrives in structure may not see themselves in a company where processes are constantly reinvented.
-An HR leader who builds formal people programs may find that engineering-driven cultures deprioritize exactly their work.
+A finance professional who thrives in structure and process may not see themselves in a company where processes are constantly reinvented and financial controls are treated as obstacles to speed.
+An HR leader who builds formal people programs may find that engineering-driven cultures deprioritize exactly their work, until something goes wrong.

 What the companies getting it right are doing